Daniel-KM/Omeka-S-module-Access/README.md

 ### Associated modules

-To allow access to restricted resources for user with role "Guest", the module will need to identify users, generally with the module [Guest] or [Guest Role].
+To allow access to reserved resources for user with role "Guest", the module will need to identify users, generally with the module [Guest] or [Guest Role].

 The public part can be managed easily via the module [Blocks Disposition], but